nanocosmos/docs/docs/cloud/troubleshooting.md

 &#9404;
 This time slider can be used to define the time interval, allowing to zoom into streams with a longer duration or to focus on specific parts of the stream.

+### Stream Ingest Information
+The list of ingests for the selected stream name contains both successful ingest tries and ingest failures within the chosen time range.
+You can click on a specific ingest to get more details, regarding error message, error codes or additional meta information.

 ### Visualizations